robdekort/dotfiles/readme.md

 # Rob's Dotfiles

 This repository contains my Dotfiles and anything else I use to setup and maintain my Macs.
-It simplifies the process of installing software on new Macs and it helps to keep my configuration the same on every machone I use.
+It simplifies the process of installing software on new Macs and it helps to keep my configuration the same on every machine I use.

 Feel free to copy parts of this for your own dotfiles!